Styling the application

 @import "font-awesome";

-To add the icon to the button, you can use the fa_icon
+To add the icon to the button, you can use the fa_icon helper — this comes from the font-awesome-rails gem — as part of the

-link in app/views/projects/index.html.erb
+link in app/views/projects/index.html.erb, like this:

 <li><%= link_to fa_icon("plus") + " New Project", new_project_path,